-Doesn’t that sound like fun?
 It actually is a fun process and feels really “artsy”.
 I love working the wood over and over, watching it transform into something more beautiful with every coat.
 It’s therapeutic.
+You have to actually build the countertop before you can distress it.

 I covered the exposed sided of the MDF base with a piece of pine that was wide enough to span the thickness of the entire countertop.
 (About 2 1/4″ wide with 2 layers of MDF and the pine on top.)
 Again, just glued and nailed.